 Speech Therapy For Stuttering – is it for everyone?
 (Adults Part 2)

-In my last post, I spoke about my belief that speech therapy is not always a necessary approach for all people who wish to remove stuttering from their life, especially those who have what would best be described as a mild to moderate form of stuttering, as determined by the Stuttering Jack Scale, as the [...]
+In my last post, I spoke about my belief that speech therapy for stuttering or stammering is not always a necessary stuttering treatment approach for all people who wish to remove a stuttering problem from their life, especially those who have what would best be described as a mild to moderate form of stuttering problem, […]

 Read the full article →